nickmagnabosco/rvlt-transfer-payments-api/README.md

 ----
 The application is based on Domain Driven Design and the hexagonal architecture:

-   - Integration layer: represents the application's interface to communicate with the external world; it contains the adapters, DB implementations and other external dependencies implementation that will not affect the domain logic of the application in case of future changes (i.e. migrating from MySQL to MongoDB)
+   - Integration layer: represents the application's interface for communicating with the external world; it contains the API adapters, DB implementations and other implementations that will not affect the domain logic of the application in case of future changes (i.e. migrating from MySQL to MongoDB)
-   - Domain layer: represents the core logic of the application; it has no dependencies with the integration layer.
+   - Domain layer: represents the core logic of the application; it has no dependency with the integration layer.
    Actions have been wrapped into a command-based pattern to keep the services simple and decoupled from the logic of the command itself

 Features